Vinit-Juikar/Major-Project-Final-Year-FrontEnd/README.md

 # Krushi-Connect
-AI-based voice-assisted Contact Center for assisting Farmers for their problems.
-Farmers can log their problems with the contact center thru phone calls / SMS / website and in return an automated voice response can be provided to the farmers with a most appropriate solution for their problems.
+AI-based Contact Center for assisting Farmers for their problems.
+Farmers can log their problems with the contact center through website and in return an automated voice response can be provided to the farmers with a most appropriate solution for their problems.

 ## Features